TheRandomDev1/Fluelt/Lessons/Javascript/1-Introduction/Introduction.md

 You have made this far, now is time to start the actual programming with the Javascript programming language.
 Let's hop right in!

 We're starting things off by doing the same things that almost every single tutorial does.
 Starting with a simple console log message.
-> If you need it, here is a document showing how to setup Visual Studio Code (VSC) for Javascript: [Visual Studio Code]()
+> If you need it, here is a document showing how to setup Visual Studio Code (VSC) for Javascript: [Visual Studio Code]().

 The console is a panel that displays important messages such as errors, values, and more.
 Much of the computer's work with our code is invisible to us by default.
 If we want to see things on ourselves, we can print or log in directly to our console.